santhoshkumar1155/student_result_management/README.md

 ## About the project ℹ️

 A website for managing Student result management 🔥.
-Autentication purpose...
+Authentication purpose...

 ## Features 🎯